Rla-GusWns/KWU-Robot_Programming_ROS2_SLAM/README.md

 # ROS2-SLAM
+Slam Source Code Using Slam Toolbox

-source code for slam with ros2 foxy
+The source code was produced in the ros2 foxy.
 ## How to use
-run start.sh file to get map on rviz2
+Code runs automatically when you run the ###start.sh file.
+You don't have to be surprised because a lot of terminals will be running.
 ## Using pacakge
 SLAM TOOLBOX